-Once the audio source is connected to the computer, click on the Apple logo in the menu bar at the top of your screen, and select System Preferences.
+- Click the Apple logo in the menu bar at the top of your screen and select System Preferences.

-Click once on the Sound icon, then select the Input tab at the top of the dialog box.
-Make sure your desired microphone is selected from the list.
+- Select the Input tab at the top of the dialog box.

 To determine what loud enough actually is, the input level monitor bar should not rise above approximately 3/4 of its maximum width.
 If it goes greater than that, the volume is too loud, and the recording will probably experience clipping.
 This may cause the quality of the recording to be poor.